RakhithJK/marticliment-UniGetUI-wiki/Home.md

 # Common Problems

-**Q: I am unable to update some Winget package**<br>
+**Q: I am unable to install/update some Winget package**<br>
-A: This is likely a winget-cli issue.
+A: This is likely a Winget-CLI issue.
 Please check if it is possible to install/update the package through PowerShell or cmd using the commands `winget upgrade` or `winget install` (for example: `winget upgrade --id Microsoft.PowerToys`).
 If this doesn't work you may try to get help at https://github.com/microsoft/winget-pkgs.<br>

+**Q: I am unable to fully see some package name/id (trimmed with ellipsis)**<br>
+A: This is a known Winget-CLI limitation.
+See more details at https://github.com/martinet101/WingetUI/issues/196<br>

 **Q: Can WingetUI be in my language?**<br>
 A: Not yet.
-See more details at https://github.com/martinet101/WingetUI/issues/67 <br>
+See more details at https://github.com/martinet101/WingetUI/issues/67<br>

 **Q: My antivirus is telling me that WingetUI is a virus/My antivirus is uninstalling WingetUI/My browser is blocking WingetUI download**<br>
 A: Just whitelist WingetUI on the antivirus quarantine box/antivirus settings<br>